taconi/plugin-channel/README.md

 # Micro Plugin Channel

-This repository contains the 'channel.json' file which lists all micro plugins.
+This repository contains the `channel.json` file which lists all micro plugins.
 This is where the editor looks to search for plugins to install.

+#### This is a [oficial channel](https://github.com/micro-editor/plugin-channel/) fork.

 ## Settings